For program contact information, please visit this website.

 Special topics courses, as well as other courses from outside the program, may be used as electives with prior approval of the program director.

-Independent Study (TELE 5978), usually 1 or 2 semester hours, or Master’s Project (TELE 6945) is sometimes available for students and must be carried out under the supervision of a professor and must have prior approval of the program director.
+Independent Study, usually 1 or 2 semester hours, or a Master's Project must be carried out under the supervision of a professor and must have prior approval of the program director.
 Proposals for Independent Study or a Master's Project need to be submitted at least one month before the start of the semester.

 Graduate Certificate Options